ByteNexSolutions/ByteNexSolutions-Dynalog/README.md

 You can use the __DynaLog__ facade to create a dynamic logger and log messages.

-Puedes usar la facade __DynaLog__ para crear un logger dinámico y registrar mensajes.
+Puedes usar el facade __DynaLog__ para crear un logger dinámico y registrar mensajes.

 __Example / Ejemplo__